-The available LEDs on the XNet2CTL controller module are, from left to right:
+The available LEDs linked to the SDTI controller module are, from left to right:

 LED Color Status Function LED 1 Green On Ok.
-Red On An error occurred while booting the H3X board.
+Red On An error occurred while booting the H3XP board.
 LED 2 to LED 8 For EVS internal use only.
 FRAMER Green On The signal on the XNet2 IN connector is a valid EVS SDTI signal.
 NET Green On The XNet2 SDTI network is established (SDTI loop closed, correct speed, etc).
 DSP Green Blinking Indicates DSP activity (audio processing).